Jump to topic

 To supplement the curriculum, each class has a wellness retreat once a year.
 During the retreat, the class has no clinical duties, goes off-campus, and focuses on team-building and personal resilience strategies.

-In addition, each class nominates three members of their class to represent them on the resident council, which is an organization that focuses on planning and implementing wellness activities for all the residents throughout the year.
+In addition, residents volunteer to represent their class on the resident Wellness Committee, which is an organization that focuses on planning and implementing wellness activities for all the residents throughout the year.

 Institutional Resources